Physician Profile: Dr. Wayne Batchelor

 Specialty: Cardiovascular Disease, Interventional Cardiology

-His certifications include the American Board of Internal Medicine in Cardiovascular Disease with added qualifications in Interventional Cardiology.
-He currently practices at Southern Medical Group, P.A., and holds privileges at Tallahassee Memorial HealthCare.
+In 2017, Dr. Batchelor was recognized by his peers as recipient of the Capital Medical Society's Outstanding Physician of the Year Award.
+He is certified by the American Board of Internal Medicine in Cardiovascular Disease with added qualifications in Interventional Cardiology.
+He currently practices at Southern Medical Group, P.A., and holds privileges at TMH.